remivoirin/puppet-erc/README.md

 curl http://yourhost:14002/list | jq .
 ```

-**Get role for a host**
-Iterates on every hostname regexp, returns the role of the first matching regex, default otherwise.
+**Get role for a host**: iterates on every hostname regexp, returns the role of the first matching regex, default otherwise.
 Iteration is made on a "latest inserted, first checked" basis.
 * Fulltext (used by Puppet fact)
 ```sh
 curl http://yourhost:14002/role/fulltext/myhostname.mydomain.tld